chef-training/introduction_to_testing/scene_12.md

 * `describe` - allows us to describe the subject or the title of the thing that we are testing.
 For our test the name 'Math' is not important other than to give us a parent heading to give us guidance on the examples we are writing.

 * `context` - this is an alias of the `describe`.
 It cannot however be used as a top-level item.
 The reason for nesting a `context` or `describe` is to further refine your tests by creating a group of specific tests for a given scenario.

-The rule to use when considering if you should create is a context: If you are thinking to yourself ... when I am on this platform ... and when I'm on that platform ... -- then consider using a context.
+The rule to use when considering if you should add a context to your tests is if you are thinking to yourself ... when I am on this platform ... and when I'm on that platform ...

 ```ruby